RobertoTCo/Template-Rproject-renv/README.md

     │
     ├── documentation      <- Data dictionaries, manuals, references and all other explanatory materials.
     │
+    ├──	profiling	   <- Here you can store any scripts you use to benchmark and time your code.
+    │
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
+    │   ├── articles	   <- In case articles or papers are submitted, the following subfolders can be used to keep track of changes:
-    │   ├── figures        <- Generated graphics and figures to be used in reporting │   └── tabular        <- Tabular outputs from scripts and analysis (.txt, .csv ... ) │
+    │	│			a.
+Sent, b.
+Reviews and c.
+Proof (final print version submitted to journal) │   ├── figures        <- Generated graphics and figures to be used in reporting │   └── tabular        <- Tabular outputs from scripts and analysis (.txt, .csv ... ) ready to be presented as supplemental info.
-    ├── renv	           <- local enviroment from renv package folder with local R library │
-    ├── renv.lock          <- The requirements file for reproducing the local environment, from renv package ├── R.project          <- R project root
     │
+    ├── renv	           <- R environment with private libraries that do not clashes with central R managment.
+Useful to keep frozen-version R packages
+    │
+    ├── renv.lock          <- The requirements file for reproducing the local environment, from renv package │
+    ├── R.project          <- R project root
+    │
     ├── src                <- Source code (custom functions) for use in this project.
-    │   │
     │   ├── data           <- Scripts to download or generate data │   │   └──
+    │	├── diagnostics	   <- Here you can store any scripts you use to diagnose your data sets for corruption or problematic data points.
-    │   │
+    │   │   └──
     │   ├── processing     <- Scripts to process and transform data │   │   └──
-    │   │
     │   └── analysis       <- Scripts to create exploratory analysis and visualizations │       └──
     │
-    │
-    ├── renv 	           <- R environment with private libraries that do not clashes with central R managment └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io
+    └── tests		   <- Here you can store any test cases for the functions you’ve written.
+Your test files should use testthat style tests-

 --------

-<p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>
+<p><small>Project based on an adaptation of the Python verison <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience and  <a target="_blank" href="http://projecttemplate.net/architecture.html"> Rproject Template </a> </small></p>